RainerKuemmerle/g2o/README.md

 implementations of state-of-the-art approaches for the specific problems (02/2011).

+## Python and different memory management
+The branch [pymem](https://github.com/RainerKuemmerle/g2o/tree/pymem) contains a python wrapper and switches to smart pointer instead of RAW pointers.
+It is currently experimental but PRs and improvements are welcome - as always.

 ## Papers Describing the Approach

 Rainer Kuemmerle, Giorgio Grisetti, Hauke Strasdat,